krane/krane/docs/deployment-configuration.md

 # Deployment Config

-Creating a deployment using Krane starts with a **single file**, this file contains the deployment configuration used to create container resources.
-The deployment configuration can be stored anywhere, when using the [CLI](cli) you'll be referencing the location of this deployment configuration.
+Creating a deployment using Krane starts with a **single file** which contains the configuration used to create container resources.

+> A common pattern is to have a `deployment.json` at the root of your project

 `deployment.json`